rust-lang/reference/src/items/external-blocks.md

 blocks is only allowed in an `unsafe` context.

 The external block defines its functions and statics in the [value namespace] of the module or block where it is located.

-**Edition differences**: Starting in the 2024 edition, the `unsafe` keyword is required to appear before the `extern` keyword on external blocks.
-In previous editions, it is accepted but not required.
-The `safe` and `unsafe` item qualifiers are only allowed if the external block itself is marked as `unsafe`.

 ## Functions